As Lexi bustled around the room, packing for a week-long vacation, her best friend Jenny sat in the middle of the bed.

 Lexi caught Jenny rolling her eyes.

 "And somehow I think they'd be happy knowing I enjoyed the vacation they never had.
-Maybe I'll feel closer to them somehow, on the anniversary, if I'm where they should have been."
+Maybe I'll feel closer to them if I'm where they should have been."

-A swift and massive settlement from the airplane manufacturer had left Lexi a very wealthy woman at twenty-three, and her immediate sale of the family's prosperous business was another seven digit addition to her bank account.
-And yet Lexi, despite her new affluence, had kept her same habits and lifestyle.
-She worked hard, lived modestly, and always included Jenny in her activities.
+A swift and massive settlement from the airplane manufacturer had left Lexi a very wealthy woman at twenty-three.
+The sale of the family's business, a marina catering to luxury yachts, was another seven digit addition to her bank account.
+But Lexi had kept her same habits and lifestyle.
+She worked hard, lived modestly, and always included Jenny when she did splurge a bit.
 Or tried to.

-Lexi had offered to bring Jenny along for the week.
-The club was a destination frequented by the rich and famous, some staying in luxurious villas and bungalows surrounding the clubhouse, others owning residences along the beach and around the golf course.
+Lexi had offered to bring Jenny along this time.
+The club was frequented by the rich and famous, some staying in luxurious villas and bungalows surrounding the clubhouse, others owning residences along the beach and around the golf course.
 It had been a family joke before her parents left that they might be mistaken for staff, not guests.

-Jenny looked cheerful as she answered, "I wish I could, Lexi, but I have essays on the French Revolution coming in and I'll need to get those graded, and I'm not sure I could find a good sub on such short notice."
+Jenny looked a little too cheerful as she answered, "I wish I could, Lexi, but I have essays on the French Revolution coming in and I'll need to get those graded, and I'm not sure I could find a good sub on such short notice."

 She paused, taking a deep breath before she spoke again.